 The Selectboard met in executive session from 8:30 pm to 10:10 pm.
-Upon returning to open sessio, n there was a consensus that Ian Albinson would serve on the committee both as a Selectboard representative and as Interim Town Administrator.
+Upon returning to open session there was a consensus that Ian Albinson would serve on a Town Administrator Interview Committee both as a Selectboard representative and as Interim Town Administrator.
 Peter Coffey and Krista Siringo were selected as the community members.